willzhengwang/pointnet_plus_lightning/README.md

 ## How to run

-Train model with default configuration
+Train model with default configuration - PointNet classification with the ShapeNet core dataset:

 ```bash
 # train on CPU